 - A business credit card — handy for building your company’s credit score — and other lending facilities (more on this in a minute)

-It seems obvious, but these perks will only be worthwhile if you actually use them.
+It seems obvious, but these perks will only be worthwhile if you use them.
 So, before you get carried away, think about what you’re most likely to benefit from.
 A hefty discount on a particular accounting platform is pointless if you’ve already invested money, time, and effort in another one.

 4. Do you do a lot of international business?